IRCAD-IHU/sight-doc/CodingStyle/src/03-cpp-style.rst

     3. Use a logging macro (carefully)

-        In some particular cases, you will need to use a macro that print a deprecated message as output (console or SLM.log file).
+        In some particular cases, you will need to use a macro that prints a deprecated message as output (console or SLM.log file).
         Be careful when using macro, because if the function is widely used, it can slow down the whole application.

         That's why deprecated macros are reserved for very specific usages:

-        - **slots**: since our slots can be called by a xml configuration, you may need to warn the user using a message.
+        - **slots**: since our slots can be called by an xml configuration, you may need to warn the user using a message.
         - **piece of code**: when you want to deprecate just a piece of code (loop, if/else, ...).
-        - **Changing XML parameters/config**:when a xml configuration or a parameter is deprecated you may want to print a message when user use it.
+        - **Changing XML parameters/config**:when an xml configuration or a parameter is deprecated you may want to print a message when user use it.

         .. code-block :: cpp